 Performing Arts and Live Cultural Experiences

 The Centro Cultural de Belém (CCB) is Lisbon’s premier performing arts complex, hosting the Portuguese National Ballet, opera productions, contemporary dance, jazz concerts, and theatrical performances.
 The brutalist concrete building also houses the Berardo Collection and has an excellent bookshop and restaurant.
-Check their monthly program — tickets for many performances are surprisingly affordable (€10–30).
-The Teatro Nacional de São Carlos, Lisbon’s opera house in Chiado, is a beautiful 18th-century theater modeled after La Scala in Milan and presents opera, ballet, and symphonic concerts from September through June.
+Tickets for many performances run €10–30.
+The Teatro Nacional de São Carlos, Lisbon’s opera house in Chiado, is an 18th-century theater modeled after La Scala in Milan and presents opera, ballet, and symphonic concerts from September through June.